If you have been nominated and have not accepted/provided more information and would like to please get in touch with the team: tspcn@reltas.com.au

 Nomination Support & Process

-• Once you have submitted your nomination, the Relationships Australia Suicide Prevention Team will contact the Nominee to check they are happy to be included.
+• Once you have submitted your nomination, the Relationships Australia Suicide Prevention Team will contact the nominee to check they are happy to be included

 Award Ceremony